20 Common Superstitions In Indian Culture

 11. The twitching of the left eye of women and the right eye of men is considered good.
 While twitching of the right eye of women and the left eye of men is considered bad.

 12. Itching in the left hand of women and the right hand of men is considered good, while itching of the right hand of women and the left hand of men is not considered bad.

-13. If somebody is leaving home for work and you sneeze thrice than it is considered as a bad omen.
+13. If somebody is leaving home for work and you sneeze thrice then it is considered a bad omen.

 14. Keeping footwear upside down is considered to bring a fight between family members.